DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 The value of `{$MY_DOMAIN}` is provided by the compose and the `.env` file.<br>
 The subdomains point at docker containers by their **hostname** and **exposed port**.
 So every docker container you spin should have hostname definied.<br>
-Commented out is the staging url for let's encrypt, useful for testing.
+Commented out is the staging url for let's encrypt.

 ### - Setup some docker containers